Wild beat Jets 4-2, extend points streak to 11 games - NewsBreak

 WINNIPEG, Manitoba (AP) — Marc-Andre Fleury made 46 saves and the Minnesota Wild extended their points streak to 11 games with a 4-2 victory over the Winnipeg Jets on Wednesday night.

 The Wild are 9-0-2 in their last 11 games.
-Fleury has victories in his last four starts, stopping 119 of the 124 shots he has faced.
+Fleury has victories in his last four starts.

-“Our goaltender won the hockey game for us,” Minnesota coach Dean Evason said.

-While Evason was thankful for Fleury’s solid performance, he was more concerned about Wild leading scorer Kirill Kaprizov, who hit the ice after getting tangled with Winnipeg’s 6-foot-7 defenseman Logan Stanley and left the game in the third period.

 Marcus Foligno had a goal and assist, and Frederick Gaudreau, Ryan Hartman and Mason Shaw also scored for the Wild (37-21-7).
 Oskar Sundqvist and Jake Middleton each had two assists.